 International developments in police exchange offer much to the N8 PRP community in understanding different models of relationships and mechanisms for delivering them, how well they work, and the lessons that can be learnt.

-A number of international partners are in collaboration with the University of Sheffield to assist with the production of the international report
+A number of international partners worked in collaboration with the University of Sheffield to assist with the production of an international report.

 Relationships have been established with:

 - Netherlands Institute for the Study of Crime and Law Enforcement (NSCR)

 - CEPOL – European Police College